spacetelescope/catkit2/docs/installation.rst

 Installation
 ============

-Catkit2 consists of a core C++ library and a Python package that wrappes this library.
+Catkit2 consists of a core C++ library and a Python package that wraps this library.
 It also requires a number of C++ third party libraries to facilitate JSON encoding and decoding, Python bindings, linear algebra and high-speed communication over sockets.
 Compilation requires a C++ compiler conforming to the C++20 standard.
 Catkit2 provides scripts to automate downloading and installation of its dependencies and main library.

 The following will download all third-party C++ dependencies: